Squeeze Box: The Complete Works of "Weird Al" Yankovic

-Squeeze Box: The Complete Works of "Weird Al" Yankovic is a 15-album box set by American comedy musician "Weird Al" Yankovic, released on November 24, 2017.
+Squeeze Box: The Complete Works of "Weird Al" Yankovic is a 15-album box set by the American parody musician "Weird Al" Yankovic, released on November 24, 2017.
+Squeeze Box marks Yankovic's second box set since 1994's Permanent Record: Al in the Box.

 Packaging

 The set is housed inside a replica of Yankovic's accordion, whence its name is derived.
 This "unprecedented" style of packaging caused the entire set to have a rather long lead manufacturing time.
 Squeeze Box also comes with "a 100-page book including a treasure trove of unseen photos and memorabilia."

 Release

-A pre-order for the set was released on January 12, 2017 via Pledge Music, almost ten months ahead of its release.
+A pre-order for the set was released on January 12, 2017, via Pledge Music, almost ten months ahead of its release.
 This was due to the time it would take for the manufacturer to create the packaging.
 The box was available in both vinyl and CD formats.
 The CD version featured the discs themselves housed in custom-fitted pockets in sleeves with standard LP-size jackets.
 The LP version marked the first time that five of Yankovic's albums (viz.
 Alapalooza, Bad Hair Day, Running with Scissors, Poodle Hat, and Straight Outta Lynwood) appeared on vinyl.
 Following the Pledge Music pre-order, only a handful of the sets were manufactured and released.